Cracking the Code of Schizophrenia: Can Prolactin Releasing Hormone Unlock the Dopamine Door?

 • Combo Therapy: Combining PRH drugs with classic antipsychotics for a multi-pronged approach.

-Sarah’s Journey with Endometriosis and Relaxin
+Case Study: Sarah’s Journey with Schizophrenia and the PRH Connection

 Leave a Reply